hashgraph/hedera-mirror-node/docs/importer/README.md

 ./gradlew :importer:bootRun --args='--spring.profiles.active=v2'
 ```

-## Building the Citus docker images
+## Building the Citus docker image
-Two images are created, manually as needed, and pushed to our [Docker Hub repository](https://hub.docker.com/repository/docker/mirrornodeswirldslabs/citus/general).
+The citus image is built and then pushed to our [Docker Hub repository](https://hub.docker.com/repository/docker/mirrornodeswirldslabs/citus/general).
-An enhanced Citus debian base image (amd64) is used to run Citus/Postgres in production and other environments in GCP.
-In addition, a multi-platform alpine linux image is built in order to be used for local testing (arm64 on M-series Macs) and
+A multi-platform alpine linux image is built in order to be used for local testing (arm64 on M-series Macs) and
 Github CI workflows (amd64).
+In production environments, citus is enabled through stackgres SGShardedCluster and doesn't use the custom image.

-`DockerFile`s to build a custom image to be used in v2 is located in the following folder:
+`DockerFile` to build a custom image to be used in v2 testing is located in the following folder:
 ```hedera-mirror-node/hedera-mirror-importer/src/main/resources/db/scripts/v2/docker```

 ### Docker Hub details